-The Indian Space Research Organisation’s (ISRO) has successfully launched its heaviest and most-advanced high throughput communication satellite named GSAT-11.
-The launch was made on the back of a French rocket from the Spaceport in French Guiana on 5 December 2018.
+The Indian Space Research Organisation (ISRO) has successfully launchedits heaviest and most-advanced high throughput communication satellite named GSAT-11.
+The launch was made on the back of a French rocket from the Spaceport in the French Guiana.

 Internet access is growing rapidly, yet large groups of people remain unconnected to the Internet.
 As of 2015, about 43% of people had access to the Internet (in developing countries only 34%).
 Access to ICTs is part of the Sustainable Development Agenda, which commits to ‘significantly increase access to ICTs and strive to provide universal and affordable access to the Internet in least developed countries by 2020’ (Goal 9.c).